opr-group-bnitm/vimop/tutorials/01b_installation_tutorial_command_line.md

 sudo usermod -aG docker $USER
 newgrp docker
 ```
-You may need to restart your Laptop so that Docker shows up as installed in your system.
+You may need to restart your machine so that Docker shows up as installed in your system.

 ### Alternatives to Docker